Shanobi/project_euler/problems.md

-# Problems synopses from website
+# Problems' synopses from website

 ## Problem 1